Contactkislay/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-**Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)**
+**Making a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)**

 ```r
 avgStepsEachInterval <- tapply(activityData$steps, activityData$interval